Estimate Time4 min

 Key takeaways

-• Travel has become extra pricey lately, but you don't have to make big sacrifices in order to stay on budget.
+• Travel can be really pricey, but you don't have to make big sacrifices in order to stay on budget.

 • These budget travel tips, including planning your vacation earlier and flying on certain days, could make your trip more affordable.